Wirecloud/agile-dashboards/setDifference-list-operator/src/doc/index.md

 ## Wiring

 ### Input Endpoints

-"Original list": The base list.
+- `Original list`: The base list.

-"List B": <list> The list to be removed form the "Original list".
+- `List B`: The list to be removed form the `Original list`.

 ### Output Endpoints

-"Intersected list": The result of removing "List B" components from "Original list".
+- `Intersected list`: The result of removing `List B` components from `Original list`.

 ## Usage

-When connected with two lists, calculates the intersection of both lists and pushes the result of the intersection to the "Intersected list" endpoint.
+When connected with two lists, calculates the intersection of both lists and pushes the result of the intersection to the `Intersected list` endpoint.

 ## Reference

 - [FIWARE Mashup](https://mashup.lab.fiware.org/)